shjeonellena/EDES301/project_02/README.md

 - The **Project 02 proposal**, outlining the design concept and system goals
 - A **mechanical block diagram** describing the overall system architecture
 - A **PDF of the finalized schematics**
-- Images of the **top and bottom layers** of the PCB layout for reference and review
+- Images of the **layers** of the PCB layout for reference and review

 ---